Training structure

 Target audience

-For entry into M1: Holders of a Bachelor's degree in Life Sciences (e.g. Biology and Ecology or equivalent) or equivalent diploma
+For entry into M1: Holders of a bachelor's degree in Life Sciences (e.g. Biology Ecology course or equivalent) or equivalent diploma

-For entry into M2: Holders of a M1 in ecology or equivalent (e.g. engineering and veterinary students)
+For entry into M2: Holders of an M1 in ecology or equivalent (e.g. engineering and veterinary school students)

 And then